Last updated on November 26th, 2023

-Of the medication, first of all, don’t forget to pack what was prescribed by the doctor.
+Regarding the medication, first of all, don’t forget to pack what was prescribed by the doctor.

-Another medication to pack with you is one antipyretic, pills for a headache, general painkillers and something for indigestion.
+Another medication to pack with you is one antipyretic, pills for a headache, general painkillers, and something for indigestion.
 The local cuisine is not suitable for everyone, so yes, pack that just in case.

 – For entertainment or work – tablet or laptop.
 Many hotels in Spain do not have English-language channels.

 – A European power adaptor.
-If you are traveling from North America, the UK, Australia, do not forget to pack a power adaptor.
+If you are traveling from North America, the UK, and Australia, do not forget to pack a power adaptor.

 – A power bank – self-explanatory, it is a must-have gadget.